 However, fear not; these monstrous beings pose no threat.
-They are colossal friendly giants and the most peaceful sharks on the planet.
-Swimming with these big polka dotty dudes is an experience you will never forget.
+They are colossal, friendly giants and the most peaceful sharks on the planet.
+Swimming with these big polka-dot dudes is an experience you will never forget.
 That is why they are on the bucket lists of every scuba diver, freediver, and snorkeler!

-Overall, the three options to swim with the Whale Sharks in the Maldives are by staying on a local island or a resort in the South Ari Atoll, or alternatively joining a liveaboard from Malé that will make a pit stop along the way.
+There are three options to swim with the Whale Sharks in the Maldives.
+You either stay on a local island or a resort in the South Ari Atoll or, alternatively, join a liveaboard from Malé that will make a pit stop along the way.

 Whale Sharks in South Ari Atoll

-Ari Atoll, known as Alifu Atoll to the locals, is around 90km long and made up of over 105 different islands, of which includes around 20 being tourist resorts.
-Although geographically, the Atoll is one, is so big that for administrative purposes, it has been broken down into two separate Atolls, one known as the North Ari Atoll and another known as the South Ari Atoll.
+Ari Atoll, known as Alifu Atoll to the locals, is around 90km long and made up of over 105 different islands, which include around 20 tourist resorts.
+Although geographically, the Atoll is one, it is so big that for administrative purposes, it has been broken down into two separate Atolls, one known as the North Ari Atoll and another known as the South Ari Atoll.

 Below are the best ways to see the Whale Sharks in the South Ari Atoll.